Care Evolution Logo Care Evolution

 2. It increases the number of entities that should have access to the central store; this in turn increases the number of avenues that can be compromised by attackers.

-3. A centralized store of sensitive data can become a valuable resource that may be susceptible to political pressure for legalized access by interests claiming a need to know.
-A concerted effort by the government to obtain data from large Internet search engines is a compelling example of this third risk factor.
+3. A centralized store of sensitive data can become a valuable resource that may be susceptible to political pressure for access by legal entities claiming a need to know.
+A concerted effort by the government to obtain data from large cloud computing and social media providers is a compelling example of this third risk factor.
 [1]

 Given these security risks, securing centralized demographic stores should be a high priority for any company employing a health interoperability implementation.